-Our primary goal at Mowden is to ensure that the children are happy.
-We aim to achieve this by providing a friendly and cheerful environment where children feel safe, secure and relaxed.
-This security allows them to grow in confidence while they discover and pursue their individual talents and abilities.
+Our primary goal at Mowden Hall is to ensure that the children are happy.
+We aim to achieve this by providing a friendly, supportive and cheerful environment where children feel safe, secure and relaxed.
+This security allows them to grow in confidence whilst they discover and pursue their individual talents and abilities.

-There are four ‘Houses’, named after distinguished Northumbrians: Bewick, Stephenson, Grey and Collingwood.
+There are four ‘Houses’, named after distinguished Northumbrians: Bewick, Collingwood, Grey and Stephenson.
 Each child is assigned a House on arrival in the Prep School, and throughout their time at the School they meet regularly with their House peers for social events and competitions.
-Each House has a pupil as a House Captain, and a member of staff as Housemaster or Mistress.
-The children and staff sit in their House groups for lunch each day.
-House Points are awarded in all areas of school life and count towards a termly House competition.
+Each House has a pupil as a House Captain, and a member of staff as Head of House.
+The children and staff sit in their house groups for lunch each day.
+House Points are awarded in all areas of school life and count towards a termly house competition.

-Great importance is placed on the quality and variety of school meals.
+Great importance is placed on the quality and variety of school meals at Mowden Hall.
 A team of in-house caterers, managed by our own Head Chef, prepares and cooks fresh meals for the children on site.
 A healthy, balanced diet is achieved through carefully planned menus.
-The School eats as a community in House groups, and there is a formal end to every meal.
-Good manners are encouraged and expected of all children, and each House serves and waits on the other children on a rotational daily basis.
+The School eats as a community in house groups, and there is a formal end to every meal.
+Good manners are encouraged and expected of all children, and each house serves and waits on the other children on a rotational daily basis.

-The School is ‘nut and seed free’ and we ask parents to adhere to this policy by not sending in any products containing nuts and seeds.
+The School aims to be ‘nut and seed free’ and we ask parents to adhere to this policy by not sending in any products containing nuts and seeds.